AnimusUNO/installer/LICENSING.md

 ## Why This Structure?

 ### AGPLv3 for Code
-- **Network Use**: AGPLv3 ensures that if you run modified versions of Sanctum on a network server, users must have access to the source code
+- **Network Use**: AGPLv3 ensures that if you run modified versions of Animus on a network server, users must have access to the source code
 - **Copyleft**: Ensures that improvements and modifications remain open source
 - **Community**: Promotes collaboration and prevents proprietary forks